treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 ---
 layout: post
-title: "How to have a great first PyCon"
+title: "How to have a great first PyCon (updated for 2025)"
 date: 2018-04-30 08:00:00 -0700
 comments: true
 categories: python favorite pycon